lukkeutgens/Homelab/Research/hardware.md

 ## Notes
-- Minisforum is Chinese.
-Since I'm European, and Chine building up to attack Taiwan, let's nog give them more money where we can.
+- MMinisforum is a Chinese company.
+As a European, and given China's increasing aggression toward Taiwan, I prefer not to support them financially.
 But the specs are good.
 -